Wide Reads

 — The favorite disciple

 Reveals Zarathustra's true role - not as guardian of death but as the force that awakens people from spiritual death.
-He breaks open the tombs where people bury their hopes.
+His laughter and life-affirming spirit will always challenge those who guard the tombs of hope.

 In Today's Words: